Parker Retzlaff: Early career

 In 2012, at nine years old, Retzlaff competed in the Wisconsin Junior Sprints, where he won the mid-season championship.
 He competed in the Wisconsin Bandolero Series in 2013, finishing third in points, and winning the championship a year later.
 He would rank second in state points from 2015 to 2016.

-He ran full-time in the ARCA Midwest Tour in 2017, where he ranked fourteenth in points and ranked second in the Midwest Truck Series asphalt trucks.
+Retzlaff ran full-time in the ARCA Midwest Tour in 2017, where he ranked fourteenth in points and ranked second in the Midwest Truck Series asphalt trucks.
 And for 2018, he finished sixth in the overall standings of the Midwest Truck Series.

 ARCA

 Retzlaff would sign with Visconti Motorsports for two races in the 2019 NASCAR K&N Pro Series East (now ARCA Menards Series East), driving the No. 74.
 He would finish tenth at Memphis International Raceway, for his first ever top-ten, and would finish fifth at Gateway Motorsports Park, scoring his first ever top-five.
 Retzlaff made his 2019 NASCAR K&N Pro Series West debut, running the race's paired event with the NASCAR K&N Pro Series East, at Gateway Motorsports Park.
 He finished in fifth.

 In 2020, Retzlaff would sign with Cook-Finley Racing full-time, driving in the No. 42.
-He earned five top-tens, and one top-twenty, finishing fourth in the standings.
+He earned five top-tens and one top-twenty, finishing fourth in the standings.

 Retzlaff would return to Cook-Finley Racing in 2021 but only ran for a partial schedule.
 He would finish fourth at the Southern National Motorsports Park, making it his best career ARCA Menards Series East finish.
 Retzlaff made his ARCA Menards Series debut in 2020 for CFR, driving in paired events with the East series.
 His best finish of the season was eighth at Toledo Speedway.
 He returned in 2021, driving in the paired East series race at the Milwaukee Mile.
 He would finish eleventh.

 In 2023, Retzlaff returned to ARCA competition and drove for Young's Motorsports in the road course races at Portland and Sonoma.